 VBSD Trails System

 Helping students succeed extends beyond the classroom walls.
-VBSD, in its mission to create a culture of healthy living, is home to numerous trails and tracks, which encourage students and their families to get moving.
-These trails offer safe spaces for students and other residents to walk, jog, and exercise year-round.
+In our mission to create a culture of healthy living, the Van Buren School District has committed creating a community-wide trails system, which encourages students and their families to get moving.
+Campus tracks and trails offer safe spaces for students and the city residents to walk, jog, and exercise year-round.

-The trails system is an important component of the District’s overall wellness plan, which focuses on student and staff health.
-Van Buren is designated as a Coordinated School Health (CSH) district by the Arkansas Department of Education.
-The additional trails will help VBSD further promote the importance of physical activity among its students and staff, a key component of the CSH model.
-Trails are also open to the community during non-school hours, giving local residents easier access to a place for exercise and recreation.
+The trails system is an important component of the District’s overall wellness plan, which focuses on both student and staff health.
+Van Buren is proudly designated as a Coordinated School Health (CSH) District by the Arkansas Department of Education.
+Our trails system helps promote the importance of physical activity, which is a key component of the CSH model.
+Trails are also open to the community during non-school hours, giving local residents free and easy access to a place for exercise and recreation.

 Download the brochure here.
 (Updated brochure coming in Summer 2021.)